gzwplato/LazUnits/README.md

 4. LazHelpUnit  - Adds a help feature to Lazarus Projects with two options: 1) Browser   (THTMLBrowser), and 2)File Viewer (THTMLFileViewer).
 Views online URLs, local files, and resources (embed your help files in your project exe)

 5. LazThreadUnit  - A simple thread class for use with GUI projects.

+6. LazTemplateUnit  - Saves pre-configured template directories as a new project directory.

 ## Development Tools